mahesh-panchal/NBIS_project_template/analyses/README.md

 - which folders run subsequent analyses to another folder.
 - which folders result in useful data, were abandoned/unfinished, or the resulting data were of little use.
-- which folders use test data and develop workflows, and which are folders run analyses on the full data set.
+- which folders use test data and develop workflows, and which folders run analyses on the full data sets.

 ```